Fill out Form DS-86, Statement of Non-Receipt of a U.S. Passport with Instafill.ai

 11

-Validates that if additional information is needed, a separate sheet of paper is attached to the form.
+Validates that if additional space is needed to explain efforts to locate the passport, a separate sheet of paper is attached.

 12

 This validation check verifies that the applicant has retained a copy of the completed Form DS-86 along with their identification.
-It emphasizes the importance of record-keeping for future reference and potential follow-up.
-By ensuring that the applicant has these documents, the software helps to safeguard against any discrepancies or issues that may arise later.
-This practice is essential for the applicant's peace of mind and for tracking the status of their application.
+It ensures that the applicant is aware of the importance of keeping records for future reference or potential follow-up.
+By confirming this, the software helps safeguard the applicant's interests, as having copies can be vital in case of any discrepancies or inquiries.
+This check promotes responsible documentation practices among applicants.

 13